scvalex/ltc/docs/final.md

 ## Propagating Changes

-So far, we discussed how changes are represented within nodes, and mentioned that nodes sometimes send changes to other nodes.
+So far, we have discussed how changes are represented within nodes, and mentioned that nodes sometimes send changes to other nodes.
 We now give an overview of this process in LTc.

 Suppose we have two nodes which both hold the same data, and both can make changes to it independently.
 The immediate problem is that,